UAW strike against GM forces more worker furloughs

 Continue Reading Below

-As the strike heads into a ninth day, facilities in the U.S. and Canada have had to temporarily layoff thousands of workers according to The Wall Street Journal.
+As the strike heads into a ninth day, facilities in the U.S. and Canada have had to temporarily layoff thousands of workers.

 In Ohio and Canada, GM has furloughed more than 1,200 employees at engine plants.